 An extradural haematoma is a collection of blood in the 'potential' space between the skull and the outer protective lining that covers the brain (the dura mater).
 It usually occurs because of a head injury.
-It is a serious condition and emergency treatment is needed.
-An operation to remove the haematoma may be needed.
+It is a serious condition and emergency treatment is needed, often in the form of an operation to remove the haematoma.

 What is an extradural haematoma?